RandyGaul/cute_framework/docs/topics/emscripten.md

 ## Build CF

 If on Windows go ahead and run the `emscripten.cmd` file.
 This will build libcute.a.
-Though if you're using something Ninja the commands will be slightly different, as you'll need to consult [emscripten docs](https://emscripten.org/docs/compiling/Building-Projects.html#integrating-with-a-build-system).
+If you're using something like Ninja the commands will be slightly different; consult the [emscripten docs](https://emscripten.org/docs/compiling/Building-Projects.html#integrating-with-a-build-system) if you need help.

 ## Build your Game